Buy Beautiful Native Plants from TN Nursery

 As the name indicates, the Red Lobelia is a species of flowering plant that produces a beautifully vibrant red color.
 This rich color is highlighted in a very uninformed and healthy stemmed plant.
-During the midsummer to early fall, hummingbirds and butterflies are attracted to the unusual redness and scent that these plants produce.
+During the midsummer to early fall, hummingbirds and butterflies are attracted to the unusual redness and scent of these plants.

-The Virginia bluebells is a spring plant with an amazing sky blue bell-shaped flower.
-It is native to eastern North America as its name would suggest.
+The Virginia bluebells is a spring plant with a fantastic sky blue bell-shaped flower.
+It is native to eastern North America, as its name would suggest.
 The bloom of this species lasts for many weeks in the early spring months of April and May.
-Additional, this plant begins pink and over time, gradually takes on their well-known light blue shade as they mature.
+Additionally, this plant begins pink and, over time, gradually takes on their well-known light blue shade as they mature.

 Also known as Birthroots, the trillium plant is a type of flowering plant native to the typically temperate regions of Asia and North America.
 The enormous diversity of this flowering plant can be found in the Southeastern United States.
 You can find trillium in a yellow, red, and solid white hue.
 The boldness of the white trillium stands strong as these large leaves can hover over 18 inches in height.

 The purple coneflower herbaceous flower plant is commonly grown in moist to open wooded areas and dry prairies.
-This coneflower is a long-lasting, lavender flower that has scattered leaves that become smaller towards the top of the stem as opposed to many other flowers.
-This distinct shape, along with the lavender color give the flower its unique name.
+This coneflower is a long-lasting, lavender flower with scattered leaves that become smaller towards the top of the stem instead of many other flowers.
+This distinct shape, along with the lavender color, gives the flower its unique name.
 Purple coneflowers are a type of native plant that is quickly grown.